5 tips to tackle your family history

 Family history organizing tip #4

 Have fun!
 Working on your family history will bring back many memories of people and times past.
 Embrace it.
-Take the opportunity to reach out to a relative you haven't spoken to in a while to reminisce about a shared experience.
+Take the opportunity to reach out to a relative you haven't spoken to in a while to reminisce about a shared experience in your family history.
 You may be surprised how differently you both remember the same event or how the conversation triggers more memories.
 Just try not to get sidetracked with too many social calls!

 Family history organizing tip #5